 This is a two-way track, and you could start at either Echo Point or Gordon Falls.
-Something that makes this special out of the other Blue Mountains walks is that it follows the cliff edge and passes quite a few famous lookout points (more than 20).
+Something that makes this special from the other Blue Mountains walks is that it follows the cliff edge and passes quite a few famous lookout points (more than 20).
 So, you’ll have plenty of jaw-dropping views to absorb along the way.
-Some of the sites you’ll encounter along the way are Gordon Falls, Buttenshaw Bridge, Olympian, and Elysian Rock, Bridal View, and the Three sisters.
+Some of the sites you’ll encounter along the way are Gordon Falls, Buttenshaw Bridge, Olympian, Elysian Rock, Bridal View, and the Three sisters.
 There are a lot more lookout points along the way.
 You’ll find a lot of steps, but the slopes are gentle so it’s not too hard.

 Six Foot Track